karstenda/BlocklyPi/README.md

 ## Contents

 This project contains the content of a "Dynamic Web Project" for eclipse EE.
 It's meant to be deployed as a webapp on a tomcat (7) server on the Raspberry Pi.
-This application will serve an HTML Blockly workspace from where you can run/debug/stop blockly programs on the Pi.
+This application will serve an HTML Blockly workspace from where you can run/debug/stop blockly programs on the Raspberry Pi.

 Together with deploying the webapp, the "robot control" daemon should be started.
-This is a python program that will control the actual GPIO pins and listens for XML RPC commands from the webapp on port *8000*.
-This python program is located at the *"/WebContent/WEB-INF/native/robotController.py"* source tree path.
+This is a python program that will control the actual GPIO pins and listens for XML RPC commands from the deployed tomcat webapp on port *8000*.
+This python program is located at the *"/WebContent/WEB-INF/native/robotController.py"* source tree path and should be started on startup of the Raspberry Pi.